Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Impact Statement

 \section{Impact Statement}

-This paper contributes to the theoretical foundations of MARL, with the goal of developing mean-field tools that can apply to the control of networked systems.
+This paper contributes to the theoretical foundations of MARL, with the goal of developing mean-field tools for controlling networked systems.
 The work can potentially lead to algorithms to adaptively control of cyber-physical systems.
 Furthermore, any applications of the proposed algorithm in its current form should be considered cautiously since the analysis here focuses on efficiency and stationarity, but does not consider issues of fairness in the vector-reward framework \cite{pmlr-v19-abernethy11b}.